SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/04a-ScalingUp-python.md

 Inside the `tutorial-ScalingUp-Python` directory, all the required files are available.
 This includes the sample Python program, job description file and executable files.

-<h2> Python script and the optimization function </h2>
+<h2> Python script and the objective function </h2>

-Here, we are going to use a brute force approach to finding the minimum/maximum (also known as "optimiziation") of a two dimensional function on a grid of points.
-Let us take a look at the function (also known as the objective function) that we are trying to optimize:
+Here, we are going to use a brute force approach to find the minimum of a two dimensional function on a grid of points.
+Let us take a look at the objective function  that we are trying to optimize:

     f = (1 - x)**2 + (y - x**2)**2